christianmckemie-WT/solito5-monorepo/readme.md

 - `solito` for cross-platform navigation
 - `moti` for animations
-- Expo SDK 53
+- Expo SDK 54
-- Next.js 15
+- Next.js 16
-- React Navigation 7
+- Expo Router 6
 - React 19 (read more below)
-- React Compiler
+- React Compiler 19

 For more, see the [compatibility docs](https://solito.dev/compatibility).